cddj/cs3050/README.md

 # cs3050
 CMP_SCI_3050 Final Project - Navigate two robots to points in a maze, avoiding collisions

+## Running and Understanding Output

+The program takes a single text file as a commmand line argument, which contains the world.

+### Error Messages
 ## Before you begin

 First, you need to make sure you have the necesarry working C development environment